CroissantDuNord/discord-adblock/README.md

 3. Done 🎉

 ****

-## Issues
+## Issues / Idea

-You can report issues, in the issues tab
+You can report your issues / idea, in the issues tab